awesome5team/General-Resources-Box/Development/Git/Git.md

 For more detail, check out the  [Atlassian Git Tutorials](https://www.atlassian.com/git/?utm_source=basic-git-commands&utm_medium=link&utm_campaign=git-microsite)  for a visual introduction to Git commands and workflows, including examples.

 - Tell Git who you are
-Configure the author name and email address to be used with your commits.
-Note that Git strips some characters (for example trailing periods) from user.name.
+-- Configure the author name and email address to be used with your commits.Note that Git strips some characters (for example trailing periods) from user.name.
 ```
 git config --global user.name "Sam Smith"
 git config --global user.email sam@example.com